On this page

 on Wells Fargo's secure site |

-Medical cards often require that you repay the balance within a certain time frame, typically between six to 24 months, depending on the size of the balance.
-They also may offer no interest for this period.
+Medical credit cards often require that you repay the balance within a certain time frame, typically between six to 24 months.
+However, you may be able to extend repayment up to 48 months, depending on the transaction size.
+They also may offer no-interest promotional financing if your transaction qualifies.

 The Consumer Financial Protection Bureau (CFPB) fined CareCredit $34.1 million in 2013 for deceptive card enrollment tactics that obscured the card’s deferred interest.
 Also, according to the CFPB, from 2018 to 2020, individuals paid over $1 billion in deferred interest on specialty medical credit cards or loans with deferred interest periods.